Mat1eub/MultithreadedApplicationsEvaluation/README.md

 # Multithreaded Applications Evaluation

-The main goal of this project is to analyze the overall impact of threads and POSIX's syncronizations.
-The project was articulated in 2 phases, we first coded 3 famous problems related to synchronization with classic mutex and semaphore and analyse their performance.
-Then for the second phase, we implemented polling on those problems.
+The main goal of this project is to analyze the overall impact of threads and tool for syncronizations.
+The project was articulated in 2 phases, we first coded 3 famous problems related to synchronization with mutex and semaphore from the POSIX library.
+Then for the second phase, we implemented our version of busy waiting synchronization using atomic exchange on those problems.
 All this is going to be descripted in details with our reasonment behind every issues we faced.

 ## How to use this project